wiseman-timelord/Auto-LinesStatsEtc-ML/README.md

    - Draw light-colored "projection lines" ahead of current price.

 ### Development
-- the text display looks bonkers, seems to have a space between each displayed text line, and is unclear what they mean.
+- the text display looks corrupted, space between each displayed text line spaces content off display (remove line inbetween).
-- the lines seem to stop mid-way across the screen.
+- the lines seem to stop mid-way across the screen, no matter how many sections I configured for.
+- the external inputs need concise 3-5 word comments individually for each line.
-- the lines should be red if they are going down, white if they are going across with deadzone of 5% up/down, for white, and blue if they are going up.
+- the lines should be white if they are going across with deadzone to <2.5% up/down for white (Straight), >2.5%-10% up/down for cyan/pink (SemiUp/SemiDown), and blue/red if >10% (Up/Down).
+I want what the current one is predicted to be based on current data, to be written.

+### Research
 - it would be nice to have some sliders in the external inputs for key settings.
-Is that even possible?
-Research.
+Is that possible in MetaTrader 5?
+Obviously Gradio interface would be solution if not.